Intuitively, there are 3 concepts in file descriptor in bash: file descriptor number, file descriptor, and the file.

 File descriptor numbers are

-2, ..., which usually refer to a file descriptor or nothing.
+2, ..., which usually refers to a file descriptor or nothing.

-File is a piece of data, can be a file in hard disk, a TCP stream, an UDP stream, ...
+A file is a piece of data, can be a file on a hard disk, a TCP stream, a UDP stream, ...

 command 2>&1 should be interpreted as following.
 And you will recognize that there is nothing to do with

 2>&1is a file descriptor duplication operation.
 Read more about all other operations here.

 &1refer the file descriptor denoted by file descriptor number

 - Duplicate this file descriptor and assign it to the file descriptor number

 - Find the key number